jtagcat/jtagcat/README.md

 The bio doesn't have git history, so let's plop it here as well:
 ```
-Data and tab hoarder researching, tinkering, designing (developing k8s?)
+Data and tab hoarder researching, tinkering, and designing around (k8s?).
 Married to data, sound and language.
-I do not forget to eat daily!
 ```